a-partovii/Gini-Impurity/README.md

 ### Documentation
 All details, including the explanation of the code and its output, are available in the `gini-impurity.pdf` file provided with this project.

+It is part of a practice project assigned by a university professor, designed to help students learn basic data analysis concepts.
 **This is a simple exercise and not intended for production use.**